cimbul/hasklog/doc/Manual.rst

 .. default-role:: pl

-About HProlog
+About Hasklog
 =============

-HProlog is a interpreter and compiler for a subset of Prolog.
-HProlog is written in Haskell.
+Hasklog is a interpreter and compiler for a subset of Prolog.
+Hasklog is written in Haskell.
 Its features include:

 -  Full and correct support for resolution of logical goals, including